Deathnetworks/Trinity/README.md

 * New gold pickup logic from user !sp

+* Hopefully fixed kiting & Changed Kiting defaults for WIZ/WD to 0

+* Hopefully fixed the possibilities of not picking up items (legendaries) even if not in LoS or not navigable.

 * Started implimenting new cache system

 * Started implimenting new item rule scripting system